sain666/python/README.md

-## Level1 python course
+## Python coursework

-This repository contains my coursework in level 1 Python.
+This repository contains my coursework in basic Python.
 It contains six quizzes and two assignments in total.

 ## Contents